 Contact the retailer you bought it from and tell it about the problem.
-Tell them that you want to 'reject' the item and get your money back.
+Tell it that you want to reject the item and get your money back.

-Legally, you have only a 'reasonable' time (normally just a few weeks after you bought it) to reject something.
-But a reputable retailer may give you a refund as a goodwill gesture.
+Under the Consumer Rights Act you have only 30 days to reject something.
+But a reputable retailer may give you a refund after that time as a goodwill gesture.

-- Cite your rights under the Sale of Goods Act
+Cite your rights under the Consumer Rights Act

-If the product is within its guarantee period, check to see if the guarantee offers a refund in the circumstances you are in.
+If the product is within its guarantee period, check to see if the guarantee offers a refund in your circumstances.

-If the retailer or the manufacturer will not help, and you believe you are within the reasonable time for rejecting the item, write to the retailer (not the manufacturer) formally rejecting the product under the Sale of Goods Act.
+If the retailer or the manufacturer won't help, and you believe you are within the reasonable time for rejecting the item, write to the retailer (not the manufacturer) formally rejecting the product under the Consumer Rights Act.

 If you think you are beyond the limit for rejecting the product, you should ask for a free repair or replacement.

-If you get no response from the retailer or if it has gone bust, and you paid for your item with a credit card, you can take your claim to the card company.
+If you get no response from the retailer, or if it has gone bust, and you paid for an item costing more than £100 with a credit card, you can take your claim to the card company under Section 75 of the Consumer Credit Act.

 You have the same rights from your finance provider as you have against the retailer.